Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Stop-loss insurance should not be viewed in isolation but as a strategic component of an employer’s broader benefits program.
 Expert integration involves:

-- Aligning Stop-Loss Coverage with Wellness Programs: Leveraging wellness initiatives to reduce claims frequency and severity, thereby optimizing stop-loss premiums.
+- Aligning Stop-Loss Coverage with Wellness Programs: Leveraging wellness initiatives to reduce claims frequency and severity, thereby optimizing stop-loss premiums in Michigan’s workforce.

 - Coordinating with Pharmacy Benefit Management: Managing high-cost drug claims that often drive stop-loss expenses.